GasolSun36/APOLLO/README.md

-# APOLLO: An Optimized Training Approach for Long-form Numerical Reasoning
+# APOLLO: An Optimized Training Approach for Long-form Numerical Reasoning (LREC-Coling 2024)

+Our paper is accepted by LREC-Coling 2024 !🥳🥳🥳

 This repo provides the code of APOLLO.
 In the paper, we adopt a number-aware negative sampling strategy in retriever to discriminate key numerical facts from others.
 Moreover, we design consistency-based reinforcement learning with target program augmentation, to increase program diversity and ultimately increase the execution accuracy.

 ***
-This repo is still developing, feel free to report bugs and we will fix them.

 ## How to cite
 If you extend or use this work, please cite the [paper](https://arxiv.org/abs/2212.07249) where it was introduced: